DSShop/DSShop-Server/README.md

 It contains a Self-Repair tool, if something goes wrong.

 ### It's made for Linux, but SHOULD also work on Windows.
-No support is given if running on Windows.
+No support is given for running it on Windows.

 # Requirements: